Travel itineraries, hiking, kayaking and sailing in Italy and around the world

-Crete is the ideal island for this purpose, being the largest one of the greek archipelago.
+Crete is the best one.
+It is the largest island of the greek archipelago.
 During a relaxing holiday, you can

-enjoy the beaches and nightlife of the northern coast, but the rest of the island can be explored like in a real adventure.
+enjoy the beaches and nightlife of the northern coast, but the rest of the island can be explored as an adventurous trip.

 So, here it is a phantasmagoric (to be modest) trip report.

 we landed at 3PM.
-We pocked up the Suzuki Jimny, a
+We rented a Suzuki Jimny, a

-4x4 convertible that would be our companion till the end of the holiday: 490 euros for a week with Anna Cars
+4x4 convertible for our holiday: 490 euros for a week with Anna Cars

 season price.
 After just twenty minutes driving we parked the Jimny in Stavros,